Health Care Providers Impact Statement for Lincoln County

 County Seat: Davenport

 Liz Stuhlmiller from Reardan was a member of the first first-year medical school class in Spokane.
-After she graduates, she'll do her family medicine residency in Spokane.
+She's now doing her family medicine residency in Spokane.